-Follow this super simple breast milk soap recipe for a scrumptious soap that lathers really, really well!
+Follow this super simple, no-lye breast milk soap recipe for a scrumptious soap that lathers really, really well!

 Have you ever had a situation where there was milk in the fridge for too many days?
 The idea of just pouring it out hurts my soul.